 ‘The result is that we are being pulled in different directions, with an endless list of priorities competing for scarce time and attention.'

-‘We need to proactively manage stakeholders’ added the team leader.
-Continuing the deli counter theme she said: ‘To some stakeholders we need to be able to say take a ticket and wait in line’.
+‘We need to manage stakeholders proactively’, added the team leader.
+Continuing the deli counter theme, she said: ‘To some stakeholders, we need to be able to say take a ticket and wait in line’.

 ‘When someone comes looking for something, there must be a process whereby the request and its implications are evaluated or at least planned for.
-If we are going to say ‘yes’, we have to make it clear that other priorities will need to be put at the bottom of the list’.
+If we say ‘yes’, we must clarify that other priorities must be put at the bottom of the list.

 What was the Goal?